 After gluing up the top, I got busy with the laminate.
 Take care with this stuff.

-To do the lamination properly, you need the right tools and equipment.
+As stated in the article, you need the right tools and equipment.
 Start with a regular box cutter knife, but insert a laminate cutter such as this one:

 Next you'll need a J-roller and some adhesive.
 You can get the J-roller at most hardware and big-box stores.
 For adhesive I used 3M Fastbond 30NF contact adhesive.
 I used the green product because your coverage shows better with the color.

-Also, try using an old credit card to spread the adhesive quickly on large surfaces.
+Or, use an old credit card to spread the adhesive quickly over large surfaces.
 I saved a used Rockler store gift card for this purpose.
+However, spreading with the card you will get glue on the work surface, your fingertips (gloves), and your shop apron.
+(You do wear an apron, right?)

 I really worked carefully to get the maple top edging flush and tight by using a biscuit jointer.